Last Updated November 27, 2019

 You can now migrate your Nest Account to a Google Account.
 To learn more, please see these Help Center articles on Migrating your Nest Account to a Google Account and What you need to know about Works with Nest before Migrating.

 One Google Account to manage Nest and Google Home devices

-Over the next few months, users with Nest accounts will be invited to migrate to Google Accounts, benefiting from industry-leading protections and a single account across the Nest and Google Home apps, and all of Google’s other products.
-It also means that Nest and Google Home devices and services can work even better together.
+Over the next few months, users with Nest Accounts will be invited to migrate to Google Accounts, benefiting from industry-leading protections and a single account across the Nest and Google Home apps, and all of Google’s other products.
+It also means Nest and Google Home devices and services can work even better together.
 Read the Account Migration FAQs below.

 One third-party device ecosystem